 No More Epidemics is a five-year global campaign to encourage governments and key stakeholders to better prevent, prepare and respond to infectious disease epidemics.

 Unseen Enemy, a film written and directed by Janet Tobias, examines why the world is experiencing a number of diseases that were once only outbreaks, but now have become full-blown epidemics.
 Unseen Enemy has been broadcast globally, most recently on CNN for World Health Day.
-The film is available on CNN.com/go through May 8th and will be available on Video on Demand and DVD in the coming months.
+The film is available on Amazon and will be on DVD in the coming months.
 Sign up for broadcast, on-demand, and DVD announcements at takesallofus.com.